AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     (chatMessage.Completion, chatMessage.GenerationTokens, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(contextWindow, vectorSearchResults);

-    //Cache the prompts in the current context window and their vectors with the generated completion await CachePutAsync(prompts, promptVectors, chatMessage.Completion);
+    //Cache the prompts in the current context window and their vectors with the generated completion await _cosmosDbService.CachePutAsync(new CacheItem(promptVectors, prompts, chatMessage.Completion));
     ```

 1. Save the file.

-## Check your work // TODO: update me
+## Check your work

 1. This exercise had a lot of code.
 Before we test our new semantic cache, verify your code is correct.
-Click the "Compare your code against this sample" below to check if your code is correct.
+Click the "Compare your code against this example." below to check if your code is correct.

 <details>
     <summary>Compare your code against this example.</summary>